Target Corporation TGT

 - 1

-Target board lacks senior operating experience in retail, credit cards, and real estate
+Target's board has no CEO-level experience in retail, credit cards, or real estate — its three key businesses

 - 2